Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 🤔 Which Career Has the Best Overall Financial ROI?

-This is nuanced.
-Orthodontics often presents the "sweet spot" a substantial salary premium over general dentistry with only 2-3 extra years of training, allowing for a strong and rapid return on educational investment.
+This depends on multiple factors.
+Orthodontics often presents the "balanced option" a substantial salary premium over general dentistry with only 2-3 extra years of training, allowing for a strong and rapid return on educational investment.

 🧭 How to Choose Your Path: